JacksonO123/simulationjs-v2/README.md

 # SimulationJS v2

 SimulationJS is a graphics library with simple easy to use APIs.
-Version 2 hopes to boost performance by using webgpu under the hood.
+Version 2 hopes to improve 3d graphics and boost performance by using webgpu under the hood.

-The APIs for v2 will be different however semantically, using them should be nearly identical.
+The APIs for v2 will differ however semantically, using them should be nearly identical.

-**Documentation coming soon**
+**Documentation eventually**

 By _Jackson Otto_